 The GT4 and invitational classes round out the field with some very unusual entries.
 A bevy of Ford Focus and Mazda 3 V8s, a Dodge Viper, and an Aston Martin GT8 make up the invitational class.
 GT4 includes four Caymans, including two GT4s and two PRO4s, a KTM X-Bow GT4, and a pair of Ginetta G55s in their Bathurst Debut.

 The race takes off on February 5th 5:45AM local time, or 1:45PM EST/4:45PM PST.
-The race can be streamed on the event's website for international viewers.
-In Australia, the race will be broadcast live in Australia on 7Mate, including the title event along with the associated Bathurst Top 10 Shootout.
+The race can be streamed on the event's website In Australia, the race will be broadcast live in Australia on 7Mate, including the title event along with the associated Bathurst Top 10 Shootout.